First-Class Classroom Technology

 Zero-touch used to feel like an extremely distant dream, but it is now very much a reality.
 Done right, a new device deployment looks something like this (don’t worry, we’ll explain how shortly!):

-User receives their device
+Student receives their device

 User unwraps/unboxes device (or the device is handed out, your choice)